aliyzd95/modified_shemo/README.md

     "ipa": Phonetic transcription of the utterance according to the IPA standard }
 ```
-Here is a sample of modified dataset:
+Here is a sample of the modified dataset:
 ```json
 "F21N05.wav": {
     "path": "shemo/F21N05.wav",